-Have you ever noticed a college student being mistreated by someone else in the organization, be it peer, subordinate or superior?
+Have you ever noticed a coworker being mistreated by someone else in the organization, be it peer, subordinate or superior?
 What actions did you take because of what you witnessed?
 According to O’Reilly and Aquino you have several choices.
-You could rally against the perpetrator, going to their superior to explain what happened.
+You could rally against the perpetrator, going to the superior to explain what happened.
 You also have the option of punishing the offender on your own, vigilante style.
 There is also the possibility that you could comfort the victim or you could just ignore the situation.
 The authors propose that your actions are determined by your moral identity, the perception of power, and your belief in your organization’s justice system.

 A moral identity is how you view yourself morally.
 Do you think you are a moral person?
 If you do think you are a moral person, is that one of your core values, something that you perceive as an important aspect of you.
 If so, you will be more likely to take action against the perpetrator than if you don’t think of yourself as a moral person.
 The more important you consider morality as a core aspect of yourself, the more likely you are to take action.
 Power is also an important aspect in taking action against coworker mistreatment.